 The local beaches are Lara and Konyaalti.
 Both are fairly good beaches to lounge on but are best experienced at sunset when the sun dips behinds the mountains – the scene is quite spectacular.

 Outside of Antalya are a number of excellent natural parks.
 Kursunlu Waterfall is a whimsical cascade located in a lush basin.
 The water here flows in the most delicate of ways though it’s reduced to a mere trickle in the summer months.
 Be sure to visit Köprülü Canyon, a deep, rugged ravine that is very popular with white water rafters.

 Finally, you simply have to stop by the ruins of Termessos.
 Situated on a flat section of the 5,500 ft high Güllük Dagi, Termessos is an extremely arresting site; it is the Machu Picchu of the Mediterranean, if you will.

 Cappadocia is one of the most beautiful places in Turkey and is one of my favourite places in the world.
 I’ve spent nearly three weeks traveling in Cappadocia, over two trips, and have camped out in many of the abandoned hermits caves and churches.
-Check out this post to see some of my shenanigans exploring Cappadocia in the winter.

 The geography here is utterly stunning, having a character and appearance that is found nowhere else on the planet.
 Over eons, the landscape has been carved by the elements into delicate towers or “fairy chimneys.”
 From the ground, humans have had their own way with the rock, creating caves, intricate tunnel systems and even massive churches to escape the oppressive heat and freezing cold of the winter.